keely-lee/BrighterPlanning/README.md

 # README

-BrighterPlanning is a financial tool used to aid the user in reconstructing their portfolio to optimal performance for their risk assessed needs.
+<a href="https://keely-lee.github.io/BrighterPlanning/">BrighterPlanning</a> is a financial tool used to aid the user in reconstructing their portfolio to optimal performance for their risk assessed needs.

 To run BrighterPlanning on your local computer, download/clone the project to the appropriate directory.
 In your terminal, navigate to the root directory, and <code>npm install</code>.